 - When you get to the Send in your Presentation section:

 - click the Attach file button, navigate to your presentation file(s), and upload

 - or drag your files to the Drop files here area in the form

 Q: Why do I need to upload my presentation at least 4 working days in advance?

 A: This is to allow testing to ensure that your presentation will have no technical problems during delivery, add polls, and gives the MD Program admin staff time to post it as a pdf file online for students.

-- For remote lecture delivery, your presentation will be loaded onto a computer at the technician's location, ready to be deployed by them if your sharing of the screen fails at any time during your presentation.
+If presenting in person, your presentation will be loaded onto the PC in the classroom you are teaching, ready and open when you arrive to lecture; if you are teaching from home or other online location, your presentation will be loaded onto a computer at the technician's location, ready to be deployed by them if your sharing of the screen fails or becomes unstable at any time during your presentation.

 Files accepted are:

 - Powerpoint (.ppt, .pptx)